Difference Between Green Beans, String Beans and Runner Beans?

 The term string bean refers to older cultivars that develop a tough string along the joined edge as they get older.
 Newer cultivars have been bred to reduce this string, and are called stringless beans.

-Navy bean, also called haricot, pearl haricot, boston, white pea and pea bean, are white in color and are eaten dry.
+Navy beans, also called haricot, pearl haricot, Boston, white pea, and pea bean, are white in color and are eaten dry.
 They are available in bush and vine types and are a form of the green been.
-In fact the dry seed of most green beans is white.
+The dry seed of most green beans is white.

 Pinto bean is another type of green bean that produces dry beans that are tan in color, with darker spots.
 It is used a lot in Mexican dishes.
 It is also eaten as tender green pods.